Kitware/trame/docs/content/docs/getting_started.md

   print(f"Slider is changing slider_value to {slider_value}")
 ```

 So far, we only have the client modifing that variable.
-But if a function on the server were to change that variable, that function will also be called as we simply react to the fact that such variable has been updated by someone.
+But if a function on the server were to change that variable, that function will also be called as we simply react to the fact that the variable has been updated by someone.

 ### Changing the value from Python

-Within our Python application it is possible that you would like to read and even write in that shared state so the UI can reflect your changes.
+Within our Python application it is possible that we would like to read and even write in the shared state so the UI can reflect your changes.
-The code below provide a function that will read the current value and update its content.
+The code below provides a function that will read the current value and update its content.

 ```python
 from trame import update_state, get_state